Ankle Fracture in Emergency Medicine Medication

 Fentanyl citrate (Duragesic, Sublimaze)

-Good choice for immediate pain relief and conscious sedation because of its rapid onset and short duration (30-60 min).
+Good choice for immediate pain relief and conscious sedation because of rapid onset and short duration (30-60 min).
 Easily titrated to desired level of pain control or sedation.
 Easily reversed by naloxone.

 Anxiolytic/hypnotics